sunnysideup/silverstripe-campaignmonitor/README.md

 -----------------------------------------------

 1. Find out how to add modules to SS and add module as per usual.
+   You will need to add this module using composer e.g. `composer require sunnysideup/campaingmonitor`

 2. Review configs and add entries to mysite/_config/config.yml (or similar) as necessary.